Helmholz: Multiple Vulnerabilities in Helmholz REX100 Product

 Prerequisites

-- Network access to the REX100 device
+- Network access to REX100 device on port used by the vulnerable service (typically HTTP/HTTPS)

 - No authentication required